jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/options/policy-enforcement.md

 1. Find the archetype in the [library](https://github.com/Azure/Azure-Landing-Zones-Library/tree/main/platform/alz/archetype_definitions)
 1. Open the archetype file and check the `policy_assignments` property.
 If the policy assignment is there, then and take a note of the archetype `name` property.
+1. Open the [alz.alz_architecture_definition.json](https://github.com/Azure/Azure-Landing-Zones-Library/blob/main/platform/alz/architecture_definitions/alz.alz_architecture_definition.json) file find the archetype name from the previous step in the `archetypes` property.
+Take note of the management group `name` property.

+    {{< hint type=warning >}}
+If you have updated any management group IDs, then you need to open your customized `alz.alz_architecture_definition.json` file instead to find the correct management group name.
+    {{< /hint >}}

-Now you have the policy assignment name and the archetype name, you can construct the config you need to add.
+Now you have the policy assignment name and the management group name, so you can construct the config you need to add.
 The configuration is structured as follows:

 {{< highlight terraform "linenos=table" >}}
-"<archetype-name>" = {
+"<management-group-name>" = {
   policy_assignments = {
     "<policy-assignment-name>" = {
       enforcement_mode = "<enforcement-mode>"